pjaos/netplot/web/README.md

 # Netplot Web interface
 Up to the advent of the Web interface the Java application had to be running in order to display a window on which the plots appeared.
-The web interface is an alternative to the Java application (netplot.jar).
+The web interface is an experimental alternative to the Java application (netplot.jar).
+Currently this has only been tested on google chrome.

 In order to run the web interface the following command should be executed in the web folder of the cloned netplot git repo.

 ```
     ./netplot_server.py
     INFO: Serve on TCP/IP port 9600
     INFO: Serve on TCP/IP port 9602
     INFO: Serve on TCP/IP port 9601